Ken-Tucker/AstronomyPictureOfTheDay/PULL_REQUEST_TEMPLATE.md

-Please include in the comments what you are changing
+Please include in the comments what you are changing.

+[] Has unit tests for changed or new code